 Since the Grenfell disaster, tenants and independent experts have become increasingly concerned about the condition of tower blocks in this country.TWA blocks have once again been a focus of attention in many areas including Southwark, Hammersmith and Fulham, Tower Hamlets, Haringey and Leicester.

 As we can see local authorities are responding to these concerns in a range of ways while the government has not provided any additional resources.
-As a matter of urgency the MInistry of Housing, Communities and Local Government should undertake a systematic review of large panel system blocks across the country.
+As a matter of urgency the Department For Levelling Up, Housing & Communities should undertake a systematic review of large panel system blocks nationally.

 click boxes to read documents